ezechuka/EnglishWhiz/README.md

 * [Truth](https://truth.dev/)

 ## Search Feature
-Originally, I intended on using Trie data structure for prefix matching/searching but due to the time it takes to setup the Trie made it not feasible.
-So instead I had to go with
+The search/prefeix matching was implemented with SQLite pattern matching strategy.
+Although using Trie data structure would be very efficient but the drawaback was the time & memory to setup making it not feasible.
+However, the feature can be improved using SQL FTS.
-SQLite query for prefix matching/searching which was less efficient than Trie but hopefully in the future the query can be made faster with SQL FTS feature.

 ## TODO
 * Dark mode.